arq5x/gemini/README.md

     wget https://raw.github.com/arq5x/gemini/master/gemini/scripts/gemini_install.py
     python gemini_install.py /usr/local /usr/local/share/gemini

+(Some older versions of wget have certificate problems with GitHub files.
+If you run into this problem, you can alternatively download the script using ``wget --no-check-certificates`` or ``curl -O``)

 If you don't have administrative (or sudo) priveleges on you machine, use the `--nosudo` option::